Lewyelln Rebhahn Modjeski Prondzinski, of Winona, passed away on Wednesday, February 12, 2020, her 93rd birthday, at Lake Winona Manor.

 Visitation will be held from 9 AM until the Mass of Christian Burial at 10 AM on Tuesday, February 18, 2020, at the Cathedral of the Sacred Heart in Winona.
 The Reverend Matthew Wagner will officiate.
 Lewyelln will be laid to rest in the spring at St. Rose of Lima Cemetery in Lewiston, MN.

 Lewyelln’s family would like to extend their deepest appreciation to the staffs of Lake Winona Manor and to Winona Health Hospice, for the excellent and loving care that she received.

 Online condolences or memories may be left for Lewyelln’s family at www.watkowski-mulyck.com.

 Watkowski-Mulyck Funeral Home is assisting the family with arrangements.

-To send flowers to Lewyelln's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lewyelln (Rebhahn)(Modjeski) Prondzinski, please visit our floral store.